Lucheek-IT/homestuck-atcg/src/pages/Rules.md

 layout: ../layouts/MarkdownLayout.astro
 title: Rules
 ---
-Rule Book Build: February 2024
+Rule Book Build: December 2025

-**Homestuck: ATCG** is a competitive card-based game for 2- 4 players, similar to a trading card game, but with a deck-building mechanic that utilizes point-buy instead of randomized booster packs.
+**Homestuck: ATCG** is a competitive card-based game for 2-5 players, similar to a trading card game, but with a deck-building mechanic that utilizes point-buy instead of randomized booster packs.

 *Note: Play-Testing as of now has only been made for 2 player games.*